sage-develop/why/tvc_decision_trees/collection_decision_trees/purchase_financing_tree.md

 %% Trade Finance Collection Decision Tree

 flowchart TD
-    J{"Do you have a financing gap based on Cash Conversion Cycle?"} -- Yes --> K["Opportunity: <br>P/N under Bill for Collection / Invoice Financing"]
+    J{"Does the client have a financing gap based on Cash Conversion Cycle?"} -- Yes --> K["Opportunity: <br>P/N under Bill for Collection / Invoice Financing"]
     J -- No --> L["Proceed without financing"]
-    K --> M{"Who has title to the goods on the B/L?"}
+    K --> M{"Who has title to the goods?"}
     L --> M
     M -- The buyer --> N["Use B/L directly to claim goods"]
     M -- The bank --> O["Opportunity: Endorsement Services"]
-    A(["Start: Trade Purchase Financing"]) --> n1@{ label: "Context: Now, let's explore about purchase financing under Trade Collections" }
+    A(["Start: Trade Purchase Financing"]) --> n1@{ label: "Context: Client is buying goods and may need<br>financing to pay suppliers before<br>receiving payment from their customers" }
     n1 --> J

      K:::productBox